For cheese related inquiries, contact Molly via email at email@example.com or by phone at 802-760-0943

 For goat related inquiries, contact Katie via email at firstname.lastname@example.org or by phone at 802-253-8248

-Our self-service farm store is open for business daily from 10 till dark between April and November.
+Sage Farm does not currently offer open hours or tours.
+Because we are a very small, family-run farm, we simply do not have the ability to take time out of our busy work days to conduct tours.
+We do, however, have a self-service farm store on the property where customers can purchase cheese, eggs, and maple syrup, all made here on the farm.
+The farm store is open for business daily from 10 till dark between the months of April and November.
 The farm store is located down the farm's second driveway, inside the first bay of the buck barn.
-You can find a selection of our fresh and aged cheeses, as well as eggs and maple syrup, both made here at Sage Farm.
 While we welcome visitors to the store, we ask that you please refrain from exploring other parts of the farm, both for your own safety and in respect to the privacy of our two families.

 Physical and mailing address: 2248 West Hill Rd., Stowe, VT 05672

-The 2018 internship will run 9 months, from March 15 to December 15.
+Our internships run 6-9 months, starting in the spring and running through the summer and fall.
 The intern will work about 30-40 hours most weeks.
 The intern will work 5 days per week with two consecutive days off.
 Split shifts (meaning two distinct work sessions per day broken up by a number of hours off) can be expected most days.
 The intern can expect extra hours when Molly or Katie is away from the farm (probably 4-5 weeks total, spread out over the course of the internship).
 Extra hours weeks will likely be closer to 40-50 hours per week.